knightliao/pfrock/README-en.md

 # pfrock

-A plugin-based tool for running fake HTTP and socket services using Python.
+A plugin-based tool for running fake HTTP and socket services.

        _ (`-.            _  .-')                          .-. .-')
       ( (OO  )          ( \( -O )                         \  ( OO )